joshuadjteam/WSL_Lynix/readme.md

 Enter these commands

+echo This requires an Admin account... use sudo -i to load the superuser

-apt update && apt upgrade
+sudo apt update && apt upgrade

 sudo snap install discord